SummaryRead the full fact sheet

 When a cure for cervical cancer isn't possible

-In Victoria, the HPV vaccine is available free of charge under the National Immunisation Program for all adolescents in year seven of secondary school (aged 12--13 years).
-The two-dose course of the vaccine is given at school, or can also be given by a local doctor or at a council immunisation session.
+In Victoria, the HPV vaccine is available for free to all adolescents in year 7 of secondary school (aged 12 to 13 years).
+The vaccine is also available in GP and local council clinics and some pharmacies.

 Where to get help